seanranderson/abc-vocoder/README.md

 of each bandpass filter in the filterbank are used.
 If you would like some background on how vocoders work, see [Loizou (2006)](https://ecs.utdallas.edu/loizou/cimplants/chap_loizou_review2006.pdf).
+This vocoder was developed for a collaboration with Dr.
+Kristin Uhler.

 To get started, enter ABCVocoder into the command line.
 There is a sample file (Glow.wav) for convenience.
 The output